wasmerio/old-docs.wasmer.io/docs/wasmer-js/reference-api/wasm-transformer.md

 `lowerI64Imports(wasmBinaryWithI64Imports: Uint8Array): Uint8Array`

 Exported Function to insert trampoline functions for imports that have i64 params or returns.
-This is useful for running Wasm modules in browsers that [do not support JavaScript BigInt -> Wasm i64 integration](https://github.com/WebAssembly/proposals/issues/7).
+This is useful for running WASM modules in browsers that [do not support JavaScript BigInt -> WASM i64 integration](https://github.com/WebAssembly/proposals/issues/7).
 Especially in the case for [i64 WASI Imports](https://github.com/CraneStation/wasmtime/blob/master/docs/WASI-api.md#clock_time_get).
-Returns or resolves the lowered wasm binary as a Uint8Array.
+Returns or resolves the lowered WASM binary as a Uint8Array.

 ```javascript
 import { lowerI64Imports } from "@wasmer/wasm-transformer";